microsoft/o365-moodle/README.md

 Alternatively you might choose to manually install the plugins from Github.
 If doing so please note the following:

-1. The file structure of this repository mimics that of a Moodle install, so the /auth/oidc folder in this repository would go in the /auth/oidc folder of your Moodle install, for example.
+1. The file structure of this repository mimics that of a Moodle install, so the `/auth/oidc` folder in this repository would go in the `/auth/oidc` folder of your Moodle install, for example.
 Place each folder of this repository in your Moodle install according to the folder structure of this repository.
 2. From the Moodle Administration block, expand Site Administration and click "Notifications".
-3. Follow the on-screen instuctions to install each plugin.
+3. Follow the on-screen instructions to install each plugin.

 *Don't have a Moodle site already?* You might want to check out our Moodle on Azure repo (https://github.com/azure/moodle) where you can quickly deploy a Moodle instance on Azure and customize it to your needs.

 ## Documentation
 The documentation for installing, configuring, and using these plugins is available on Moodle.org [here.](https://docs.moodle.org/34/en/Office365)

 Like any open source project, documentation can sometimes be out of date, especially as their are UI changes to Azure Active Directory.
-You can submit pull requests modify or contribute to the to the documentation at any time [here.](https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs) Note that these changes are then merged back periodically with the plugin documentation on Moodle.org.
+You can submit pull requests modify or contribute to the documentation at any time [here.](https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs) Note that these changes are then merged back periodically with the plugin documentation on Moodle.org.

 ## Support
 We do not provide any SLA on the use of these plugins.
 If you are experiencing problems, have a feature request, or have a question, please open an issue on Github on our [issue tracker.](https://github.com/Microsoft/o365-moodle)